available at all times

 Traditional Shot Blasting

-This second type of shot blasting is the method in which the abrasive is propelled by an electric motor that is powering a turbine wheel.
-This method of shot blasting is commonly used in the flooring industry.
+The wheel blasting method propels an electric motor powering a turbine wheel.
+Wheel blasting is the primary method used in the flooring industry.